zjzshyq/Reproduciblity_UW/README.md

 This proj is for Reproducible Research

 Team members are:
-Yiqing Hu,
+Xinchen Yang,
 Ting Wei,
-Ludi Feng and Xinchen Yang
+Ludi Feng and Yiqing Hu

 Team leader is Ting Wei